secureworks/dalton/README.rst

 -  | **/dalton/controller_api/get-current-sensors/<engine>**
    | Returns a JSON response with 'sensor_tech' as the root element containing
-     an array of current active sensors, sorted from highest version number to lowest.
+     an array of current active sensors, sorted descending based on ruleset filename (just like the list in the web interface).

    | <engine> should be ``suricata`` or ``snort``.